New Providence

-New Providence is the most populous island in The Bahamas, containing more than 70% of the total population.
+New Providence is the most populous island in the Bahamas.
 On the eastern side of the island is the national capital city of Nassau; it had a population of 246,329 at the 2010 Census, and a population of 292,522 at the 2022 census.
-Nearly three quarters of The Bahamas's population lives in New Providence.
+Nearly three quarters of the Bahamas' population lives on New Providence.

-The island was originally under Spanish control following Christopher Columbus's discovery of the New World, but the Spanish government showed little interest in developing the island (and The Bahamas as a whole).
+The island was originally under Spanish control following Christopher Columbus's discovery of the New World, but the Spanish government showed little interest in developing the island (and the Bahamas as a whole).
 Nassau, the island's largest city, was formerly known as Charles-town, but it was burned to the ground by the Spanish in 1684.
 It was laid out and renamed Nassau in 1695 by Nicholas Trott, the most successful Lord Proprietor, in honour of the Prince of Orange-Nassau who became William III of England.

 The three branches of Bahamian Government: the executive, the legislative, and the judiciary, are all headquartered on New Providence.
-New Providence functions as the main commercial hub of The Bahamas.
-It is also home to more than 400 banks and trust companies, and its hotels and port account for more than two-thirds of the four million-plus tourists who visit The Bahamas annually.
-New Providence is the only part of The Bahamas that lacks local government.
+New Providence functions as the main commercial hub of the Bahamas.
+It is also home to more than 400 banks and trust companies, and its hotels and port account for more than two-thirds of the four million-plus tourists who visit the Bahamas annually.
+New Providence is the only part of the Bahamas that lacks local government.
 Local affairs are handled by the national government, but the island is divided into 24 supervisory districts.

 Other settlements on New Providence include Grants Town, Bain Town, Fox Hill, Adelaide, Yamacraw, South Beach, Coral Harbour, Lyford Cay, Paradise Island, Sea Breeze, Centreville, The Grove (South) and The Grove (West Bay), Cable Beach, Delaporte, Gambier, Old Fort Bay, Carmichael Road, and Love Beach.